RahulPorel/Password-Generator/README.md

 - You can control Length of your password from 6 - 90
 - Lowercase & Uppercase
 - Number & Special Characters checkbox to weather you want to include or not
+- Show and hide icon added for password

 # Live Demo 👁️